SoftUni-Internal/interactive-content/EN/06-Reflection-and-Annotations/05-Annotations.md

 # Meta Annotations

-One more thing we can do is to specify where the annotation is applicable.
+Another thing we can do is to specify where the annotation is applicable.

 We can achieve this using `@Target`